inv2004/kdb_nim/README.md

 ```
 ``transform`` function was made to transform tables from one schema to another.
 By default it makes in-place transformation, so we do not copy the data, but internally enrich low-level kdb data with the new columns or delete some if necessary.
 We do not need old ``data`` anymore, ``data`` is not available after this transformation.
 So, to transform ``RequestT`` into ``ReplyT`` we have to add one more column and we provide it in the argument to the function.
 If ``transform`` does not have arguments except the type, then the column is created with default values for the column's type.

 It's important point out that we also do type checking here.
-If, for example, we want to put floats into the Sym column, we will get a compilation error: ``Error: transform error: expected: Sym, provided: float``
+If we try to put floats into the Sym column for some reasons, we will get a compilation error: ``Error: transform error: expected: Sym, provided: float``

 ```nim
   resp.add(ReplyT(n: 100, s: "hundred"))